 Frank is active in the community as a real estate developer, constructor and lawyer.
 He practices real estate and development law and is founder of RZCD Law Firm, a full service firm with offices in Mississauga, Kingston and Niagara-on-the-Lake.
 His academic career includes a B.Comm. from the University of Toronto, and MBA and LL.B from the University of Windsor.
 Frank has a passion for building and architecture and was the founder and construction consultant for the restoration of the historic Coliseum at Exhibition Place, Toronto.
 He served on the Board of the Living Arts Centre, Mississauga and was a member of the Committees of Adjustment and Land Division for the Region of Peel.
 Since moving to Niagara-on-the-Lake in 1999 Frank has been active in the Niagara building community.
 Currently, he is President and co-owner of Queenston Quarry Reclamation Company, which is in the process of rehabilitating and developing the Queenston Quarry, a national historic quarry on the Escarpment in Niagara-on-the-Lake.

-John is an experienced Director and holds the ICD.D designation from the Institute of Corporate Directors.
-He is the Immediate Past Chair of the both the Board of Governors of Niagara College and the Board of Directors of the Canadian Agri- Food Policy Institute (CAPI).
-He also served as Chair of the acclaimed Vineland Research and Innovation Centre during its formative years.
+John is an experienced Director and holds the ICD.D designation from the Canadian Institute of Corporate Directors.
+He is the Immediate Past Chair of the Board of Directors of the Canadian Agri-Food Policy Institute (CAPI).
+During its formative years, he served as Chair of the acclaimed Vineland Research and Innovation Centre.
 John is a former Director of the Alberta Livestock and Meat Agency (ALMA) and a Past Chair of Markham Stouffville Hospital.
 He currently serves on several industry Boards including Food Retail Firms in Ontario and British Columbia and Chairs the North American Division of Monaghan Mushrooms.

-John is one of only four individuals to have received both of the highest recognitions in Canada’s retail food industry – the Golden Pencil (Hall of Fame) and the Spirit of the Independent Award (Inspiration to Entrepreneurs in the Grocery Industry).
+John has been awarded an Honourary Membership by the Canadian Agri-Food Policy Institute and is one of only four individuals to have received both of the highest recognitions in Canada’s retail food industry – the Golden Pencil (Hall of Fame) and the Spirit of the Independent Award (Inspiration to Entrepreneurs in the Grocery Industry).
+He is a graduate of Queen’s University in Kingston, Ontario.